asiedubrempong/SigNet/README.md

 # SigNet
 > A Convolutional Neural Network that accurately recognizes 43 different traffic signs.
+> The model has been deployed on [render](https://signet-283b.app.render.com/).
+You can test it on your own images there.

 ## Table of Contents
 * [Motivation](#motivation)